-Often, this funding can be put toward an important project, developing your business, buying new equipment or keeping employees on payroll when times get tough.
-Learn more about your options and what can help your business thrive.
+Often, this funding can be put toward an important project, developing your business, buying new equipment, or keeping employees on payroll when times get tough.
+Read on to learn more about your options.

 What Type of Small Business Funding Is Right for You?